wuyichen24/software-engineering-abbreviations-acronyms/dictionary/S/SLO-Service_Level_Objective.md

 ## Name

 ## Overview
-- An individual, measurable promise within an SLA such as availability, throughput, frequency, response time, or quality.
+- An individual promise within an SLA such as availability, throughput, frequency, response time, or quality.

 ## Description